French Ambassador explains her vibrant use of social media

 Admitting she cannot share everything with Ghanaians, she argues it is only fair for the “people to know what we’re doing here and connecting with the people is actually part of the job.”

-According to her, the feedback she receives from her active twitter use has enabled her understand the country and its people.
-“Ghana is a very complex.
-Yes there is unity in Ghana and the overall feeling of being Ghanaian but you have always respected and embraced diversity, different languages, ethnicity, culture and tradition and you can never pretend you know a country.
+According to her, the feedback she receives from her active Twitter use has enabled her to understand the country and its people.
+“Ghana is very complex.
+Yes, there is unity in Ghana and the overall feeling of being Ghanaian but you have always respected and embraced diversity, different languages, ethnicity, culture and tradition and you can never pretend you know a country.
 Especially if you’re a foreigner you’ll have to get close to the people to understand the country and live as close as possible and talk to the people as much as you can.”

 Her Excellency Anne Sophie Avé, arrived in Ghana in September 2018 and has had a fantastic experience so far.
 Although the COVID-19 pandemic has affected a lot of projects between the two countries, she applauds Ghana for having dealt with the situation very well.